Quick Facts: Harvard for Veterans (2025-2026)

 Does Harvard accept the GI Bill?

-Yes.
+Yes — all chapters.
 Harvard accepts the Post-9/11 GI Bill (Chapter 33), Montgomery GI Bill (Chapters 30/1606), and Vocational Rehabilitation (Chapter 31).
+The VA benefits office processes all of them.

 How competitive is Harvard for veterans?